actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 - If logical reasoning is unable to help us deduce (or if we need strong evidence to support the logical reasoning) we can use the Durbin-Wu-Hausman test.

+The null hypothesis tells us that $k_0$ suspected endogenous regressors are exogenous, while the alternative states that $k_0$ suspected endogenous regressors are indeed endogenous.

 The test first conducts two preliminary regressions: First of the full model (inclusive all variables, endogenous included) where all it's residuals will be saved and the second when every suspected endogenous variable $X = (x_1, \cdots , x_i) is regressed by the it's potential instruments $Z=(z_1, \cdots , z_i)$ where $k_0$ vectors of residuals are saved.

 $$